epxweb/void-visualizer/README.md

 - **Bass**: Affects the overall brightness of the characters, causing them to flash like a strobe with the beat.
 - **Mid**: Controls the speed of the cloud-like movement of the characters.
 - **Treble**: Triggers a glitch effect, causing characters to rapidly change to random symbols.

+### Projected Orbs
+-   **Overview**: A scene that expresses the reflection of light from a disco ball projected onto a wall.
+It creates a sense of depth with two layers of orbs (balls of light), one in the foreground and one in the background, moving at different speeds and brightnesses.
+-   **Bass**: All orbs instantly expand with each beat's attack.
+-   **Mid**: The speed at which the orbs move across the wall changes.
+-   **Treble**: The orbs emit a bright, sparkling white light.

+### Noise Smoke
+- **Overview**: A formless, smoke-like visual composed of noise generated using shaders.
+- **Bass**: Changes the overall density and spread of the smoke, and emits a flash upon detecting an attack.
+- **Mid**: Changes the speed at which the smoke swirls.
+- **Treble**: Changes the graininess of the noise that constitutes the smoke.

 ### Audio Graph
 - **Overview**: Visualizes the raw audio analysis data (`bass`, `mid`, `treble`, and their respective attack values) as six real-time line graphs, resembling a system performance monitor.